 Some astrologers have contradicted that Jesus was born in Bethlehem, Judea on March 1, 7 BC at 1:30 AM.
 This birth chart has a six-planet stellium in Pisces with five oppositions to Pluto and five tries to Neptune.

 Get it on PlayStore – INSTALL NOW

 Jesus and the Sun

-Unlike the modern day, life in the ancient times was much dependent upon nature and seasons.
-The myths and legends of ancient civilizations reveal much about their approach to the life and the universe.
-The nights were devoid of electric lamps then and people could actually see the stars in the night sky.
-Thus astrology was developed as a science for analyzing the cosmic effects on nature and life.
+Unlike the modern-day, life in ancient times was much dependent upon nature and seasons.
+The myths and legends of ancient civilizations reveal much about their approach to life and the universe.
+The nights were devoid of electric lamps then and people could see the stars in the night sky.
+Thus astrology was developed as the science for analyzing the cosmic effects on nature and life.

 The Romans followed religion of many Gods and Goddesses, including the Sun, Moon, Jupiter, Mars, Saturn, Venus and Mercury.
 Their key times of celebrations were the cardinal points of the seasons, the solstices in June and December and the equinoxes in March and October.
 These points were very important to the ancient society as they marked the change of seasons and the sowing/reaping of crops.
 These points also symbolized the stages in the development of the soul as they were considered as the stages at which the cosmos or the divine hand take a more active part in the lives of those living in the body of Mother Earth.